 - iPhone 8: 802.11ac Wi‑Fi with MIMO, Bluetooth 5.0

 - iPhone 7: 802.11ac Wi‑Fi with MIMO, Bluetooth 4.2

 - iPhone 8: 138.4mm x 67.3mm x 7.3mm; 148g

 - iPhone 7: 138.3mm x 67.1mm x 7.1mm; 138g

-Unsurprisingly the iPhone 7 - which is still on sale following the launch of the 8, alongside the 6s - is a cheaper option than the 8.
+Unsurprisingly the iPhone 7 - which is still on sale, even after the launch of 2018's iPhone XS - is a cheaper option than the younger 8.
 Here are the prices: